mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 **Finding:** Customers whose first order was delivered late are substantially less likely to place a second order.
 First-order delivery experience is the strongest predictor of retention in the dataset.

 **Evidence:** Retention rate after an on-time first delivery is 2.9%.
-Retention rate after a late first delivery is 0.5% — an 83% lower repeat rate among the late-delivery cohort.
+Retention rate after a late first delivery is 0.5%, which is 83% lower among the late-delivery cohort.
 This is an observed association from the dataset; controlled analysis would be required to establish causality.
 The directional signal is nonetheless strong and commercially significant: a poor first delivery experience is associated with near-complete loss of the customer relationship in a marketplace where 97% of customers were already not returning after even a good experience.

 **Business Impact:** The platform's 6.8% late rate is not randomly distributed across all customer relationships.
 It falls disproportionately on first-time customers whose entire perception of Nexora is shaped by that single order.
 Improving delivery reliability for new customers specifically would have a greater impact on retention than an equivalent improvement across the full customer base.